Juvenile Defense Lawyer Serving Brazoria County

 The most favorable outcome will vary, but for less severe criminal charges, a juvenile defense lawyer may be able to avoid a formal process, so the child is released to their parent or guardian’s supervision and no formal convictions will go on file.
 For more severe crimes, your juvenile defense attorney could potentially help your child avoid incarceration and/or a juvenile crime on their permanent record.

-How Juvenile Cases Are Handled According to Texas Law
+How Juvenile Cases Are Handled According To Texas Law

 In Texas, juveniles are taken into custody by a law enforcement officer for allegations of breaking the law.
-Once the juvenile is in detention, they will then be processed and their parents will be notified.
+Once the juvenile is in detention, they will be processed, and their parents will be notified.
 Within 48 hours, the juvenile will be seen at a detention hearing and seen by a judge or magistrate to decide whether the young person will be released or detained in a detention facility until a second court appearance.
-Detention hearings are usually held every 10 days to reevaluate whether further detention is necessary, or if the juvenile should be released.
+Detention hearings are usually held every 10 days to reevaluate whether further detention is necessary or if the juvenile should be released.

-Will My Child Be Held on Bail?
+Will My Child Be Held On Bail?

-- CINS crimes, or “conduct in need of supervision," include lesser offenses that often end with a simple fine.
+Juveniles are considered “delinquent” when they commit crimes that would result in incarceration had they been committed by an adult.
+CINS crimes, or “conduct in need of supervision,” include lesser offenses that often end with a simple fine.
 Examples of delinquent conduct include any violent crimes, and “conduct in need of supervision” (CINS) includes crimes such as running away from home or chronic truancy.

-What Are the Consequences of Adjudication for a Juvenile?
+What Are The Consequences Of Adjudication For A Juvenile?

 Consequences of delinquent conduct include: